The Campus Sexual Violence Elimination (SaVE) Act (hereinafter referred to as

 LawRoom, our Title IX training vendor, will be sending e-mails to student employees

 containing login information and a link to access the training module.
-You will then have 15 days, upon notification, to comply with the training.
+You will then have a maximum of 30 days, upon notification, to comply with the training.

 Because this training is mandatory, student employees will be paid by

 their respective departments.
-Anticipated time of completion is 90 minutes.
+Anticipated time of completion is between 40 and 60 minutes.

 Student employees may take the training on premises or in a university lab.